wp-plugins/bg-biblie-references/readme.txt

 == Installation ==

-1. Upload 'bg_bibrefs' directory to the '/wp-content/plugins/' directory
+1. Upload 'bg-biblie-references' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

-F.A.Q. only in Russian.

 = How do I know that the script works? =